EmergeTools/Pow/README.md

 streak.

-The angle is relative to the current `layoutDirection`, such that 0° represents sweeping towards the leading edge on insertion and 90° represents sweeping towards the top edge.
+The angle is relative to the current `layoutDirection`, such that 0° represents sweeping towards the trailing edge on insertion and 90° represents sweeping towards the bottom edge.

 In this example, the removal of the view is using a glare with an exponential ease-in curve, combined with a anticipating scale animation,